College of Agriculture and Bioresources

 Where Academic Dishonesty has been proven, the actual grades assigned by the College Discipline Committee will be used in the calculation of promotion averages.

-5. Minimum Sessional Weighted Average Required for Promotion: These provisions apply to all students who at any time during the September to April period are registered in 18 or more credit units.
-Students not meeting the following averages will be Required to Discontinue.
+4. Minimum Sessional Weighted Average Required for Promotion: These provisions apply to all students who at any time during the September to April period are registered in 18 or more credit units.
+Students not meeting the Promotion Averages in 4(a) will be either placed on Probation in 4(b) or Required to Discontinue in 4(c).

-Required to Discontinue (RTD1): Sessional Weighted Average less than the minimum annual promotion requirement with no previous faculty action at the university or any other post-secondary institution.
+Required to Discontinue (RTD1): Student has a Sessional Weighted Average less than the minimum annual requirement to continue on Probation and has no previous faculty action at the university or any other post-secondary institution.

 Penalty: Required to Discontinue from the college for the upcoming academic year (July 1 to April 30).

-Required to Discontinue (RTD2): Sessional Weighted Average less than the minimum annual promotion requirement when the discontinued student has had a previous faculty action by the university or any other post-secondary institution; or are on Probation.
+Required to Discontinue (RTD2): Student has a Sessional Weighted Average less than the minimum annual requirement to continue on Probation and has had a previous faculty action by the university or any other post-secondary institution.

 Penalty: Required to Discontinue from the college.
-Students will lose credit for courses in which a grade of less than 60% was obtained during the session the action was based upon.
 RTD2 students require special permission of the Dean of Agriculture and Bioresources to obtain readmission to the college.
 Should they reapply for admission (through Admissions, Student and Enrolment Services) they must submit a letter explaining the reasons for their previous poor performance and indicating why they may do better if readmitted.

 Diploma transfer students may be allowed up to a maximum 30 credit units advanced standing toward the Diploma in Agribusiness or Diploma in Agronomy programs.